mlopez-mcom/github101_exercises/README.md

 1. Clone repo https://github.com/alexandraestrada/git101

+2. Initialize local and remote repo for this project called gitPractice.

-2. Oh look! some of the cats are making very peculiar noises!
+3. Oh look! some of the cats are making very peculiar noises!
 Let’s fix that.
-1 volunteer to change Mr Grumpy’s ruff ruff text to a cat noise and push it back up to the repo.
+1 volunteer to change Mr Grumpy’s ruff ruff text to a cat noise and push it back up to your repo.

-3. Looks like there is a dog.js file as well with some dogs in there!
+4. Looks like there is a dog.js file as well with some dogs in there!
 Make sure you add the dog.js script tag and the appropriate div container with the class=”animalSection” and id=‘dogs’.
 Commit and push your changes.

-4. Everybody pull down changes.

 #### Part 2-Branching: